 Letting the audiologist test your device is the only way to know whether to choose hearing aids repair or a new device.
 If it is the latter, this also gives you a chance to discuss new technology and features that may be beneficial for your ongoing daily needs.

 The hearing aid might not be at fault

 If you’ve noticed that the hearing aids no longer provide the volume and clarity of hearing that’s expected, it might not be down to the device.
 In all honesty, it’s equally common for that reduced level of hearing to be due to growing deterioration.

 The audiologist can test your hearing aids to see if there are any problems, and may even examine your hearing.
 Trying to fix your devices on a DIY basis prevents you from looking at all the options, which instantly limits your hopes of the right response.
 Professional support is key.

 You could cause more damage

 Those problems that you have right now are frustrating, but things can become far worse if you try fixing those issues with your untrained hands.
+Which is why you shouldn’t repair hearing aids yourself.
 A little clumsiness could break the entire device, meaning that you’ll need a new one and be without anything in the interim period.